sangyun884/Face2Webtoon/README.md

 ![0](https://user-images.githubusercontent.com/71681194/106051720-2c9eec00-612c-11eb-8c73-7c8deba76e1d.jpg)

 I attached additional group classifier to discriminator and added group classification loss according to [original paper](https://arxiv.org/abs/2007.13332).
-Images of group 0,1,2,3 were feeded sequentially, and bottleneck layers of generator were updated for group 0 only.
+Images of groups 0,1,2,3 were fed sequentially, and bottleneck layers of the generator were updated for group 0 only.

-With limited data, bias of FID score is too big.
-Instead, I used [KID](https://github.com/abdulfatir/gan-metrics-pytorch)
+Since FID has a significant amount of bias when training with a limited data, I used [KID](https://github.com/abdulfatir/gan-metrics-pytorch)
 |KID*1000|
 |---|
 |25.95|

 ## U-GAT-IT + group classification loss + adaptive discriminator augmentation
-[ADA](https://arxiv.org/abs/2006.06676) is very useful data augmentation method for training GAN with limited data.
-Although original paper only handles unconditional GANs, I applied ADA to U-GAT-IT which is conditional GAN.
-Augmentation was applied to both discriminators, because it is expected that preventing the discriminator of the face domain from overfitting would improve the performance of the face generator and therefore the cycle consistency loss would be more meaningful.
-Only pixel blitting and geometric transformation have been implemented, as the effects of other augmentation methods are minimal according to paper.
-The rest will be implemented later.
+[ADA](https://arxiv.org/abs/2006.06676) is a useful data augmentation method for training GAN with limited data.
+Although the authors only considered unconditional GANs, I applied ADA to U-GAT-IT.
+Augmentation was applied to both discriminators.
+I assumed that preventing the discriminator of the face domain from overfitting would improve the performance of the face generator.
+Therefore the cycle consistency loss would be more meaningful.
+Only pixel blitting and geometric transformation was implemented.
+The effects of other augmentation methods are minimal, according to the paper.

 To achieve better result, I changed face dataset to more diverse one([CelebA](https://www.kaggle.com/jessicali9530/celeba-dataset)).